0xzhouchenyu/0xzhouchenyu.github.io/_pages/about.md

 Hello, This is Chenyu (周宸宇 in Chinese) !

-I am a M.Phil. student at the [Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/), majoring in Computer and Information Engineering.
+I am a M.Phil. student at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/), majoring in Computer and Information Engineering.
 I am working as a research assistant supervised by [Prof.Wei Cai](https://mypage.cuhk.edu.cn/academics/caiwei/index.html) in the [Human-Crypto Society Laboratory](https://hcslab.cuhk.edu.cn/).
 I am working in the lab on exciting research related to decentralized finance(DeFi) and Web3.

 I am deeply passionate about the intersection of technology and finance, and firmly believe that technology-driven finance will revolutionize the financial industry.
 Specifically, my research interests center on the application of blockchain, AI, and machine learning in finance.